-(m) the second sentence of the risk factor entitled "Risk Factors - Political, Economic and Legal Risks relating to Turkey - Government Default" in the Base Prospectus is hereby deemed to be deleted in its entirety and replaced with the following:
+(m) The second sentence of the risk factor titled "Risk Factors - Political, Economic and Legal Risks relating to Turkey - Government Default" in the Base Prospectus is hereby deemed to be deleted in its entirety and replaced with the following:

-As of June 30, 2016, 94.6% of the Group's total securities portfolio (15.7% of its total assets and equal to 134.9% of its shareholders' equity) was invested in securities issued by the Turkish government (the "total securities portfolio" is the sum of: (a) the trading securities portfolio (which, as of a particular date, is: (i) the financial assets held for trading as of such date minus (ii) the derivative financial assets held for trading as of such date; the "trading securities portfolio") and (b) the investment securities portfolio (which, as of a particular date, is the sum of the available-for-sale portfolio and the held-to-maturity portfolio as of such date; the "investment securities portfolio")).
+As of December 31, 2016, 94.2% of the Group's total securities portfolio (15.0% of its total assets and equal to 134.6% of its shareholders' equity) was invested in government securities, primarily in securities issued by the Turkish government (the "total securities portfolio" is the sum of: (a) the trading securities portfolio (which, as of a particular date, is: (i) the financial assets held for trading as of such date minus (ii) the derivative financial assets held for trading as of such date; the "trading securities portfolio") and (b) the investment securities portfolio (which, as of a particular date, is the sum of the available-for-sale portfolio and the held-to-maturity portfolio as of such date; the "investment securities portfolio")).

-(n) the last paragraph of the risk factor entitled "Risk Factors -Risks Relating to the Group and its Business - Global Financial Crisis and Eurozone Crisis" in the Base Prospectus is hereby deemed to be deleted in its entirety and replaced with the following:
+(n) The last paragraph of the risk factor titled "Risk Factors -Risks Relating to the Group and its Business - Global Financial Crisis and Eurozone Crisis" in the Base Prospectus is hereby deemed to be deleted in its entirety and replaced with the following:

-In addition, any withdrawal by a Member State from the EU and/or European Monetary Union, any significant changes to the structure of the European Monetary Union or any uncertainty as to whether such a withdrawal or change might occur (including the referendum held in the United Kingdom and the uncertainty resulting from the decision of the majority of voters in the United Kingdom to leave the EU) might have a material adverse effect on the Group's business, financial condition and/or results of operations, including its ability to access the capital and financial markets and to refinance its debt in order to meet its funding requirements as a result of volatility in European economies and/or the euro.
+In addition, any withdrawal by a member state from the EU and/or European Monetary Union, any significant changes to the structure of the European Monetary Union or any uncertainty as to whether such a withdrawal or change might occur (including the referendum held in the United Kingdom and the uncertainty resulting from the decision of the majority of voters in the United Kingdom to leave the EU) might have a material adverse effect on the Group's business, financial condition and/or results of operations, including its ability to access the capital and financial markets and to refinance its debt in order to meet its funding requirements as a result of volatility in European economies and/or the euro.

-As of the date of this Prospectus, there is uncertainty in relation to the possible impacts of the leave vote in the United Kingdom, including any impact on the European and global economic and market conditions and its possible impact on Sterling, euro and other European exchange rates.
+As of April 20, 2017, there is uncertainty in relation to the possible impacts of the leave vote in the United Kingdom (and the United Kingdom's decision in March 2017 to trigger Article 50 and commence the process of leaving the EU), including any impact on the European and global economic and market conditions and its possible impact on Sterling, euro and other European exchange rates, as well as upcoming elections in a number of member states of the EU, including France and Germany.
 Such decision might impact Turkey's relationship with the EU, including its agreement concluded to control the irregular flow of refugees from Turkey to the EU.
 See "-Terrorism and Conflicts."
 As the EU remains Turkey's largest export market, a decline in demand for imports from the EU or the United Kingdom might adversely impact Turkish exports and Turkey's economic growth.
 See "-High Current Account Deficit."
 Any effect of such vote in the United Kingdom might adversely affect the economic stability in Turkey and the Group's business, financial condition and/or results of operations.

-(o) the last sentence of the second paragraph of the risk factor entitled "Risk Factors -Risks Relating to the Group and its Business - Counterparty Credit Risk" in the Base Prospectus is hereby deemed to be deleted in its entirety and replaced with the following:
+(o) The last sentence of the second paragraph of the risk factor titled "Risk Factors -Risks Relating to the Group and its Business - Counterparty Credit Risk" in the Base Prospectus is hereby deemed to be deleted in its entirety and replaced with the following: